 The Vivit Hostel is a cute, relaxed and comfortable hostel at a great price.
 Free breakfast and all essential amenities are provided!
 The staff is friendly and knowledgeable, happy to help you map out your day plan.
 It’s within walking distance from many of Bangkok’s cultural sights and its vibrant nightlife scene – everything you could want.

 Best budget hotel in Bangkok – Thanabhumi

-Thanabhumi is a great value budget hotel, with lovely rooms, a large common area, and great location – it’s a short 1km walk from Bangkok’s Khao San Road, and close to other tourist destinations.
+Thanabhumi is a great value budget hotel, with lovely rooms, a large common area, and a great location – it’s a short 1km walk from Bangkok’s Khao San Road, and close to other tourist destinations.
 There’s air-conditioning (thank goodness), a terrace with a great view of the city, and free snacks!

 Best luxury hotel in Bangkok – Bangkok Marriott Hotel The Surawongse

-The stalls are stacked close together, and the sound of haggling fills the air – if you need a breather, escape to the outer stalls and grab a coconut ice-cream or some pineapple on a stick.
+The stalls are stacked close together, and the sound of haggling fills the air – if you need a breather, escape to the outer stalls and grab a coconut ice cream or some pineapple on a stick.

 The prices are low, but sometimes hiked up to catch unsuspecting tourists, so don’t be afraid to haggle!
-Many take pleasure in the back-and-forth, and consider it an insult if you don’t haggle!
-The market is a brilliant cultural experience, and you’re bound to come away with a good few trinkets for the family and a new appreciation for Thai street food.
+Many take pleasure in the back-and-forth and consider it an insult if you don’t haggle.
+If you have never done it before, then our How To Haggle guide will be useful.

 Insider Tip: You can walk between these destinations, or you can take a ~40 Baht ($1.26) ferry, passing many temples and stopping at the best.